Every manager in the car industry is aware of this:

 The "happiness" of not having to work is misunderstood.

 When a boring, unsatisfying job disappears, everyone is happy.
-“Retire at last, lucky you.”
-However, this happiness only occurs if the work has no meaning.
+"Retire at last, lucky you."
+However, this happiness only occurs when the work has no meaning.

-I would argue that this only applies in exceptional cases.
+I would argue that this is only true in exceptional cases.

 Most of my colleagues are excellent at what they do.
 And they do it with a lot of passion.
 Of course, it's often stressful and frustrating.
 But it's like playing soccer: Even if you lose a game, you don't give up playing soccer straight away.

-The question remains: Is this enough to fill the next 20-30 years?
+The question remains: will this be enough to fill the next 20-30 years?

 The first mountain of life consists of education, career and financial provision.
-At some point it is reached: the house is paid off, the children have moved away.
+At some point it will be reached: the house is paid off, the children have moved away.

 Behind it lies a valley: retirement.